hiltonml/camera_trap_tools/code/documentation/annotator.md

 This program lets you annotate videos or image sequences, marking segments of the video where specific activities are taking place.
 You can also associate each activity with a specific animal or animals.
 The annotations are stored in text files that are separate from video and image files.

+The annotator can work with video files or image sequences.
+An image sequence is a collection of images located in the same folder.
+The images are ordered alphabetically by filename.

 ## Command Line Arguments
 All arguments are optional; default values can be provided in a configuration file.
 Short Form|Long Form|Type|Description